bccp/nbodykit/docs/source/catalogs/reading.rst

 The :class:`~file.BinaryCatalog` object reads binary data that is stored on disk in a column-major format.
 The class can read any numpy data type and can handle arbitrary byte offsets between columns.

+**Caveats**

-However, the column data must be stored in successive order in the binary file (column-major).
+- Columns must be stored in consecutive order in the binary file (column-major format).

-For example,
+For example, below we save a ``Position`` and ``Velocity`` column to a binary file and read it with :class:`~file.BinaryCatalog`:

 .. ipython:: python